 There is no shame in having a psychological illness, and there is no shame in seeking treatment.
 While it is beneficial indeed to seek medical treatment, it is often the life we lead that can help in keeping ourselves happy and healthy.
 This can range from the people we know to the activities we pursue.
 Golfing has shown itself to be an excellent source of joy for those who love it, and a source of peace from the trying world we find ourselves in.

-We have the agency to choose things in our life that are worth pursuing, and golf has proven time and time that it is an excellent choice to keep ourselves healthy, both physically and mentally.
+“Mental health is complex, and it would be a lot easier if we were like cars.”
+Dr. Mitch Keil, clinical psychologist said.
+Fortunately, we have the agency to choose things in our life that are worth pursuing, and golf has proven time and time that it is an excellent choice to keep ourselves healthy, both physically and mentally.